mdavids/rfc/content/draft-davids-forsalereg-15.md

 this document registering the initial set.
 Implementations **SHOULD** process only registered tags they support, and **MAY** ignore any others.

+Tags beginning with the character "x" may be used for development and testing.

 The following content tags are defined as the initial valid content tags.

 <!-- author tip: there are two spaces behind the content tag, to enforce a new line -->